PG Diploma (Postgraduate Diploma) Clinical NeuropsychologyFind a programme

-The programme is largely distance based (excluding exams and teaching weeks), and can be taken from home or work.
-Lectures are recorded and can be watched live or whenever is convenient.
+The programme is largely distance based and can be taken from home or work.
+In-person attendance at teaching weeks is encouraged but is not mandatory.
+Lectures are recorded and can be watched live or whenever is convenient, and exams will be held online.
 Please see the Neuropsychology programme webpage for more information.

 - Overseas (including EU): full-time

 Following the recent changes to fee assessment regulation, Channel Islands and Isle of Man students will no longer be charged a separate tuition fee.
 From the 2021/22 academic year they will be charged the same fees as Home students.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.